simonmar/blog/posts/2017-10-17-hotswapping-haskell.md

 So to avoid retention while having mutable persistent data, the rules of thumb are:

-1. `rnf` everything before writing into the persistent IORef, and ensure that any manual `NFData` instances don't lie.
+1. `rnf` everything before writing into the persistent `IORef`, and ensure that any manual `NFData` instances don't lie.

 2. Don't store values that contain functions